EyeOfTheBeast/Ignite-Status/README.md

-Indicators for Ignite and Scorch for Fire Mages on World of Warcraft (WoW) version 1.12.1 vanilla private servers.
+Ignite Status addon: Indicators for Ignite and Scorch for Fire Mages on World of Warcraft (WoW) version 1.12.1 vanilla private servers.

 The in-game commands for this addon are as follows: